parkinsons-toolkit/app-content/pages-content/research.md

   **Clinical trials** trials test new potential medications to see if they  can help slow down or protect against the damage Parkinson’s causes to the brain.
 These studies not only help find potential treatments but also provide insights into what might cause Parkinson’s in the first place.

--

 ## What Links Have Been Found to Parkinson's?
 Researchers have identified several factors that may be linked to Parkinson’s disease, though much is still being discovered.
 Here’s what has been discovered so far:
 - **Ageing** – The risk of developing Parkinson’s increases significantly with age.
 Although some people develop Parkinson’s under the age of 50 (known as young-onset Parkinson’s), this is much less common.
 Why ageing plays such a big role is still not fully understood, but older age remains the strongest known risk factor.
 - **Genetics** – In rare cases, Parkinson’s can run in families due to specific genetic mutations.
 If a family has several family members with Parkinson’s, it is often due to inherited genes.
 However, this only accounts for a small percentage of cases.
 Research suggests that for about 30% of people with Parkinson’s, a combination of certain genes and environmental factors might increase the risk of getting Parkinson’s disease.
 - **Changes in Brain Cell Function** – Studies on animals and humans have shown that nerve cells in the brain become more vulnerable to damage.
 Key parts of these cells, such as the energy cells (mitochondria) and defence cells (immune cells), can come under attack or stop working properly, which could lead to Parkinson’s.
 - **Role of Gut Microbiome Gut/Brain Axis** – Research suggests that changes in one’s defence (immune system) affects how the gut and brain talk to each other i.e., the gut/brain axis and could start off a process that, many years later, leads to Parkinson’s.
-This is not yet fully understood.
+This is not yet fully understood.Further information can be found [here](https://www.healthline.com/nutrition/gut-brain-connection)

 It is beyond the scope of this website to outline all current studies in Parkinson’s as it is an ever-developing landscape, yet we hope this gives some background on how research is helping to unlock the causes and empower you to find out more, should you wish to do so.

-Further information can be found [here](https://www.healthline.com/nutrition/gut-brain-connection)

 ### Key Points
   - Multiple factors: Parkinson’s is likely caused by a combination of factors that interact, possibly starting decades before the symptoms appear.